powerhouse-inc/powerhouse-docs/docs/switchboard/GraphQL References/rwa-reports.md

 }
 ```

-3. his query + query variables will return a listenerID which can be used in the next step to query for specific strands.
+3. This query + query variables will return a listenerID which can be used in the next step to query for specific strands.

 ![untitled](./rwa-reports/rwaRegister.png)
 *An example of registering a listener and receiving a listenerId back.*